 1. Review the denial notice: Carefully review this notice to know why Zepbound was not approved and whether you need additional documentation to be approved.

 3. Seek assistance: Navigating the appeals process can be complex.
 You can seek help from your healthcare provider or a professional service like NP2GO to gather supporting documentation and strengthen your case.
-A healthcare provider can provide additional insight and guidance on how to be successful with the appeals process.
+We can help you provide additional insight and guidance on how to be successful with the appeals process.

 4. Submit an appeal: Follow the guidelines in the denial notice to submit your appeal.
 This could entail sending a letter outlining your reasons for appealing the denial or completing specific forms.
 Make sure the required supporting evidence accompanies your appeal.